BergQuester/v8tr.github.io/_drafts/2018-10-04-sticky-grid-collection-view.md

     </a>
 </p>

+Another goal fulfilled!
 Let's move on to adding sticky rows and columns to our collection view layout.

 ### Adding Sticky Rows and Columns to Collection View